Wrongful death suit filed on behalf of Daniel Prude's kids - WTMJ

 Police initially described his death as a drug overdose.
 The county medical examiner listed the manner of death as homicide caused by “complications of asphyxia in the setting of physical restraint” and cited the drug PCP as a contributing factor.

-The went mostly unpublicized until nearly six months later, when police body camera video was released following pressure from Prude’s family.
+The death went mostly unpublicized until nearly six months later, when police body camera video was released following pressure from Prude’s family.
+Emails released later showed Rochester police commanders urged city officials to hold off on publicly releasing the footage because they feared violent blowback if it came out during nationwide protests over the police killing of George Floyd in Minneapolis.

 Prude had been visiting relatives from his home in Chicago, where McFarland and three of his other siblings live.